 Pre-Algebra introduces the building blocks of algebra: variables, constants, expressions, equations.
 Students will review factoring, operating on integers, fractions, decimals, percents, and solving proportions.
-They'll learn to display information in various types of graphs.
+They will learn to display information in various types of graphs.
 Throughout the course students will practice translating English into algebraic expressions/equations, and then simplify and solve them.
 The course will conclude with a foray into functions and their graphs.
 This course puts students on track to take Algebra 1 in 8th grade.

-PREREQUISITE: Student needs to have earned an A- in Math 6 + receive their previous Math teacher's recommendation to enroll in this course.
+PREREQUISITE: Previous Math teacher's recommendation to enroll in this course.

-• Pre-Algebra - Part A
+Pre-Algebra - Part A

-Pre-Algebra A introduces the building blocks of algebra at a slower pacing than Pre-Algebra.
+Pre-Algebra A introduces the building blocks of algebra at a slower pacing than Pre-Algebra 7.
 This course covers the first half of Pre-Algebra in 1 year; then students who complete this course will cover the second half of the course content the following year in Pre-Algebra Part B. This puts students on track to take Algebra 1 in 9th grade.

-• Science 6
+• Science 7

-This course is an introduction to science topics that will be covered throughout Middle and High School.
+This course is an introduction to science topics that will be covered throughout middle and high school.
 Topics discussed include Living Things, Adaptations, Ecology, Energy, and Matter.
-5th Grade Science evaluates God's character through observing, interpreting and exploring creation and life processes.
+7th Grade Science evaluates God's character through observing, interpreting and exploring creation and life processes.
 God's purposeful design is examined through a biblical lens as students study biological, physical, and earth science.